-Now, before you dismiss me as a cessationist (one who believes that the gifts of the Spirit have ceased) or as “blinded by traditions,” let me say that I’m well acquainted with Pentecostal tradition and I’ve lived in Word Faith teachings before; I know what they teach.
+Now, before you dismiss me as a cessationist (one who believes that the gifts of the Spirit have ceased) or as one “blinded by traditions,” let me say that I am well acquainted with Word Faith teachings and I have lived them.
 I say this because many Christians resort to funny labels as diversionary tactics whenever unbiblical teachings are exposed.
 I am not the first to address this topic; several great scholars have done so before me.

 The Faith teachers “twist particular verses out of their plain meaning” says Dr George Wood in his book Mountain Movers, “and they fail to let the Bible speak for itself.”
-Chuck Smith, a Charismatic preacher, wrote of “The latest wind of pernicious, unscriptural doctrine to blow through the ranks of Charismatics is the ‘what-you-say-is-what-you-get’ teaching, otherwise known as the prosperity doctrine…[These] teachings sound more like Mary Baker Eddy [Christian Science] than the Apostle Paul” (Charisma vs Charismania, 135)
+Chuck Smith, a Charismatic preacher, wrote of “The latest wind of pernicious, unscriptural doctrine to blow through the ranks of Charismatics is the ‘what-you-say-is-what-you-get’ teaching, otherwise known as the prosperity doctrine…[These] teachings sound more like Mary Baker Eddy [Christian Science] than the Apostle Paul” (Charisma vs Charismania, 135).

 The Faith of God